-He felt called to overseas mission work, and found himself drawn to the Arab world—particularly to an area in North Africa where less than 1 percent of the population is Christian.
+He felt called to overseas missions work and found himself drawn to the Arab world—particularly to an area in North Africa where less than 1 percent of the population is Christian.

-In the country Steward wanted to reach, evangelism is illegal and Christians cannot worship freely.
-The country is closed to traditional missionaries.
-In order to have a lasting impact, foreigners have to have a legitimate purpose for a long-term visa.
+But in the country Steward wanted to reach, evangelism is illegal and Christians cannot worship freely.
+Which means that the country is closed to traditional missionaries.
+In order to have a lasting impact, foreigners must have a legitimate purpose for a long-term visa.

 “Business opens doors to communities,” Steward said.
 “Everybody wants jobs.
 I think it’s the best answer for people who want to do work overseas.”